SRSG-Workshops/spreadsheets/_episodes/05-exporting-data.md

 - "Exporting data from spreadsheets to formats like CSV or TSV puts it in a format that can be used consistently by most programs."
 ---

-Storing the data you're going to work with for your analyses in Excel default file format (`*.xls` or `*.xlsx` - depending on the Excel version) isn't a good idea.
+Storing the data you are going to work with for your analyses in Excel default file format (`*.xls` or `*.xlsx` - depending on the Excel version) is not a good idea.
 Why?

 - Because it is a proprietary format, and it is possible that in the future, technology won’t exist (or will become sufficiently